 Program topics will include; WTR theory; systems thinking, deep time, the spiral, deep ecology, The Great Turning, confronting and exploring together current social, environmental, political, racial, and spiritual crises as well as facilitating WTR practices; workshop design; principles of inclusive, respectful facilitation; group process; awareness of power, privilege, and systemic white domination and racism, as well as “best practices” for counteracting that social conditioning.
 We will also explore what it means to be living the Great Turning: exploration of how each of us makes the Great Turning real in our personal, spiritual, and community lives.

-Structure The 2019 FDP will begin on January 12, 2019 with the introductory webinar and then we will send out February prep work to all members of our learning community; this will be readings and videos to read and watch before our next webinar February 9.
+Structure The 2020 FDP will begin in early 2020 with the introductory webinar and then we will send out February prep work to all members of our learning community; this will be readings and videos to read and watch before our first webinar.
 There will be monthly prep work and monthly webinars on the second Saturday of the month through the yea There will be at least 2 - 4 hours of homework per month as well as requirements for individual practices, meetings with a study circle and with an ally in the Work between webinars.
 Participants will also plan and present a Work That Reconnects workshop, either in partnership with other participants or solo depending on geography and resources.

 Tuition The cost of the program is $2,000, with a sliding scale between $1,500 and $2,500 for those in need of scholarships or those who can pay more.
 The more people who participate at the higher end the more scholarships will be available.

 Prerequisites Our experience with the first programs has taught us a lot, which we will integrate into the 2020 program.
 One change is that we are now asking applicants to complete a few additional prerequisites before January, many of which you may already have fulfilled.

 At least 3-4 day in-person workshop in the Work That Reconnects.
 This is essential!
 And it could be fulfilled by a series of shorter workshops.
 See workthatreconnects.org for upcoming events.